-Section 905.60 Subsurface Seepage System Construction Requirements
+Section 905.60 Subsurface Seepage System Construction Requirements a) Seepage Field Requirements - Gravel, Gravelless, and Chamber Systems.
+Subsurface seepage fields shall be designed and constructed in accordance with Appendix A.-Illustrations H, I, and J of this Part and the following:

-- a) Seepage Field Requirements Gravel, Gravelless and Chamber Systems.
-Subsurface seepage fields shall be designed and constructed in accordance with Appendix A, Illustrations H, I, and J of this Part and the following: - All subsurface seepage systems using soils information for sizing shall use the soil suitability table in Appendix A, Illustration M of this Part to determine the size requirements of the subsurface seepage system.
-The least permeable soil layerprofile between the top of the gravel or gravelless pipe or chamber system and 2 feet below the bottom of the trenchthe limiting layer shall be used to determine the size of the subsurface seepage system.
-For mound or at-grade systems, the upper 2 feet of the soil shall be used to determine system size. - 2) The bottom of the subsurface seepage field, each trench, and its distribution line shall be level.
-Level for this Part shall mean plus or minus 1/2 inch in any direction over the entire area of the subsurface seepage system. - 3) There shall be a minimum of 6 inches and a maximum of 24 inches of earth backfill over the bedding materials, gravelless pipe or chamber system. - 4) There shall be a minimum of 5 feet of undisturbed earth between the septic tank and the nearest trench. - 5) If precipitation falls onto the excavation and evidence of soil washing into the excavation of the subsurface seepage system exists, that portion of the seepage system damaged shall be reconstructed to conform with this Section. - 6) The top of the gravel, gravelless pipe, or chamber system in the subsurface seepage field shall be at least one inch below the invert of the outlet pipe from the septic tank or distribution box in a gravity flow system. - 7) Site Evaluation for Subsurface Seepage Systems subsurface seepage systems.
-Subsurface seepage systems receiving septic tank effluent shallshould have at least 2 feet of vertical separation distance between the bottom of the subsurface seepage system and the top of the limiting layer.
-For soils in Design Group I-VI or with a loading rate of greater than 0.62 gallons per day per square foot, there shallshould be at least a vertical separation distance of 3 feet between the bottom of the subsurface seepage system and the top of the limiting layer.
+- All subsurface seepage systems using soils information for sizing shall use the soil suitability table in Appendix A.17Illustration M of this Part to determine the size requirements of the subsurface seepage system.
+The least permeable soil layer profile between the top of the gravel or gravelless pipe or chamber system and 2 feet below the bottom of the trench the limiting layer shall be used to determine the size of the subsurface seepage system.
+For mound or at-grade systems, the least permeable soil layer in the upper 2 feet of the soil shall be used to determine system size. - 2) The bottom of the subsurface seepage field, each trench, and its distribution line shall be level.
+Level for this Part shall mean plus or minus /2 inch in any direction over the entire area of the subsurface seepage system. - 3) There shall be a minimum of 6 inches and a maximum of 24 inches of earth backfill over the bedding materials, gravelless pipe, or chamber system. - 4) There shall be a minimum of 5 feet of undisturbed earth between the septic tank and the nearest trench. - 5) If precipitation falls onto the excavation and evidence of soil washing into the excavation of the subsurface seepage system exists, the damaged that portion of the seepage system damaged shall be reconstructed to comply conform with this Section. - 6) The top of the gravel, gravelless pipe, or chamber system in the subsurface seepage field shall be at least 1 one inch below the invert of the outlet pipe from the septic tank or distribution box in a gravity flow system. - 7) Site Evaluation evaluation for subsurface seepage systems Subsurface Seepage Systems.
+Subsurface seepage systems receiving septic tank effluent shall should have at least 2 feet of vertical separation distance between the bottom of the subsurface seepage system and the top of the limiting layer.
+For soils in Design Group I-VI or with a loading rate of greater than 0.62 gallons per day per square foot, there shall should be at least a vertical separation distance of 3 feet between the bottom of the subsurface seepage system and the top of the limiting layer.
 When the limiting layer is the estimated seasonal high water table, artificial drains, which are designed to lower the estimated seasonal high water table, may be installed to achieve the specified vertical separation distances.